tensorflow/docs/site/en/install/pip.md

     You can skip this section if you only run TensorFlow on CPU.

-    First, we need to install
+    First, you need to install
     [NVIDIA GPU driver](https://www.nvidia.com/Download/index.aspx){:.external}
     if you have not.

-    Then, we install the CUDA, cuDNN with conda.
+    Then, install the CUDA, cuDNN with conda.

     ```bash
     conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0